 - Education programs and interactive activities on nutrition and hygiene target kids who are at risk of being underweight and their caregivers.

 - Healthy food education and promotion of physical activity in countries that face the double burden of overweight/obesity and undernutrition.

 Here are some examples of how our programs impact the issue:

 - Education: If you’re like many people, you find it hard to know what food choices are healthiest for you.
 Now, imagine living in a world where your choices and resources are dramatically limited.
 We work to ensure that parents understand the basics of nutrition for their circumstances by providing training on meal preparation using ingredients that are inexpensive and locally available.

-- Health: When you support CI, you support the overall health of children.
-When necessary, sponsored kids receive health and malnutrition screenings.
+- Health: When you support Children International, you support the overall health of children.
+When necessary, sponsored children receive health and malnutrition screenings.

 - Localization: Our programs are tailored to the communities they serve, so different approaches work best in different places, like feeding programs at community schools, gardens at community centers or innovative ways to grow food in some of the crowded urban areas we serve.

 - Breaking the cycle: We’re out to develop children into successful, educated adults who no longer experience hunger-related issues.